Skip to content

 Generally, tuberose cultivation is more expensive than the major competing crops.
 However, the return is also higher than the competing crops.
 Additionally, the flower has great economic potential for the cut flower trade as well as for the essential oil industry.

-Basically, flowers are essential items for making artistic garlands, floral ornaments, bouquets, and buttonholes.
+Flowers are essential items for making artistic garlands, floral ornaments, bouquets, and buttonholes.
 The long flower spikes are excellent as cut flowers for table decoration.
 It is also a popular cut flower, not only for use in arrangements but also for individual florets that can provide fragrance to bouquets and boutonnieres.

 Things To Consider in Tuberose Farming Business